Mataiaz/My-Demo-App/README.md

 Pictures at the bottom.

 # Test project #
+I have put out the app as a windows file for easy testing and checking.
+The app can run on a phone.
 Go on this link and press download(right side on the screen). https://github.com/Mataiaz/projects/blob/main/mydemo.msix